thingsboard/thingsboard.github.io/use-cases/smart-retail.md

     <div class="section-header">
         <h2>Smart retail dashboard structure</h2>
         <p>
-            <a href="/docs/pe/solution-templates/smart-retail/">Smart Retail solution</a> dashboards in ThingsBoard are designed to give retail operators full situational awareness, from high-level monitoring of multiple store locations down to detailed insights into individual devices.
+            <a href="/docs/pe/solution-templates/smart-retail/">Smart retail solution</a> dashboards in ThingsBoard are designed to give retail operators full situational awareness, from high-level monitoring of multiple store locations down to detailed insights into individual devices.
 Each dashboard state provides a specific layer of visibility to support operational efficiency and safety.
         </p>
     </div>
     <div class="dashboard-structure-block">